-Professor Tadamitsu Kishimoto is honored with the 2018 ICIS Distinguished Service award in recognition of his extraordinary contributions to science, teaching and drug development within the field of cytokine research.
+Professor Emeritus, Tadamitsu Kishimoto, MD, PhD, is honored with the 2018 ICIS Distinguished Service award in recognition of his extraordinary contribuutions to science, teaching and drug development within the field of cytokine research.
 The 2018 ICIS Distinguished Service Award acknowledges Kishimoto’s career-long achievements to the field of cytokine research including his commitment to supporting the next generation of scientists as a mentor, teacher and tireless advocate for young investigators.

 As a pioneer in the field of cytokine research, Professor Kishimoto is responsible for transforming the cytokine field from a descriptive and phenomenological discipline to one firmly anchored in the molecular biomedical sciences.
 Perhaps foremost in his career, Dr. Kishimoto discovered and cloned interleukin-6 and its receptor components, IL-6Ralpha and gp130.
 In the course of the work, Kishimoto also defined the signal pathway including the cloning of the transcription factors NF-IL-6 and STAT3, both central factors in the action of IL-6, and discovery of the negative regulators of cytokine function, suppressors of cytokine signaling (SOCS) family.